 Date of Authorship for this Version

 Meares, Tracey L., "Programming Errors: Understanding the Constitutionality of Stop-and-Frisk as a Program, Not an Incident" (2015).
 Faculty Scholarship Series.
-Paper 4921.
+4921.